VidithAgarwal/StockPortfolioManagement/res/DESIGN-README.txt

 portfolioValue method of the Portfolio for further calculations and getting the price.
 The date is taken as day, month and year in integers.
 7. isEmpty() : this method checks if the portfolio directory list is empty.

-12. deleteSessionCSVFilesFromStocklist() : this method is used to delete the csv files that are created during a session when the stock data is fetched on the api call.
-The files are deleted when the session is over.